COCA-COLA EUROPEAN PARTNERS PLC FILES INTEGRATED REPORT AND FORM 20-F

 The Directors have carried out a robust assessment of these principal risks.

 The following is a summary of the Group's Principal Risks that are included in the 2019 Integrated Report and Form 20-F, however, this summary is not intended to include all risks that could ultimately impact our business and is presented in no particular order:

 - Perceived health impact of our beverages and ingredients, and changing consumer preferences

 - Cyber and social engineering attacks

 - Economic and political conditions

 - Relationship with The Coca-Cola Company and other franchisors

 - Product quality

-Our principal risks and uncertainties did not change materially in 2018.
-For further details about our principal risks and uncertainties please refer to pages 40 to 43 of the 2018 Integrated Report and Form 20-F.
+For further details about our principal risks and uncertainties please refer to pages 44 to 49 of the 2019 Integrated Report and Form 20-F.